Kagoshima City Aquarium & Ferry Ride: A Perfect Half-Day Itinerary

 Stop 4: Arriving at Sakurajima (The Visitor Center)

 For this half-day itinerary, you don’t need to commit to a full hike up the volcano.
-Upon arriving at the Sakurajima Ferry Terminal, you are legally on an active volcano!
+The moment you arrive at the Sakurajima Ferry Terminal, you are standing on an active volcano!

 Nagisa Park Foot Bath